munificent/craftinginterpreters/book/the-lox-language.md

 you should do is flesh this out.
 String manipulation, trigonometric functions, file I/O, networking, heck, even *reading input from the user* would help.
-But we don't need any of that for this book, and adding it wouldn't teach you anything interesting, so I left it out.
+But we don't need any of that for this book, and adding it wouldn't teach you anything interesting, so I've left it out.

 Don't worry, we'll have plenty of exciting stuff in the language itself to keep us busy.